yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 # **You’re the One Whom I’m Talking To: The Role of Contextual External Human-Machine Interfaces in Multi-Road User Conflict Scenarios**

 This repository supports the **IMWUT 2025 February submission (ID: 1102)** by providing source code pertinent to the study.
 The repository is **anonymized** to comply with double-blind peer review requirements.
-Upon acceptance of the manuscript, Unity project files, build executables, and additional resources will be shared.